LogtalkDotOrg/logtalk-for-vscode/README.md

 #### Go to Definition

-Click in a predicate name and select the "Go to Definition" menu or context menu item to go to the first clause defining the predicate.
+Click in a predicate name in a goal or `uses/2` directive and select the "Go to Definition" menu or context menu item to go to the first clause defining the predicate.

 #### Go to Type Definition